nitromacchiato/like-me/README.md

 # like-me

+Discover new people with similar music taste.
-Compare your Spotify music libraries to other users and see your best matches
+LikeMe comparea your Spotify saved songs to other users using LikeMe and ranks your best matches.

  ---- READ ME IS IN PROGRESS ----